 I am passionate about working with loving dedicated families who are feeling scared, disconnected and depleted because someone they love has a substance use problem.
 I work with families to engage their connection with one another to come out on the other side of recovery together.

 I am a licensed therapist and clinical social worker.
 I earned my Master’s degree in Social Work from the University of Washington in 2005.
 I am a board member of the Washington State Society for Clinical Social Work and an Affiliate Instructor at the University of Washington’s School of Social Work teaching MSW courses.
 I am also a Washington State approved supervisor for associate social workers seeking licensure.

 I began my social work career with “at risk” youth – those in foster care, living on the streets, drug dependent, or court involved.
 I enjoyed my work with these tough, vulnerable, messy, resilient, quick-thinking young people.
 I then began working with parents and families in social services and medical settings.

-For the last eight years I have found myself in the very fulfilling role as a therapist to families concerned about someone’s substance use.
+For the last nine years I have found myself in the very fulfilling role as a therapist to families concerned about someone’s substance use.
 I come to this work with a passion for improving the field of services for people with addictions.
 Like other medical and behavioral health issues, those with an addiction deserve access to high quality, dignified and respectful services for themselves and their families.

 In my counseling practice, I continue to be honored to have the opportunity to work with such dedicated and loving families who want to help their partners or children of any age find healing from substance use problems.
 As a parent myself, I can relate especially to the fierceness with which each of us love our children.